Skip to main content

 A time you killed a feature after it shipped — or pushed back on a stakeholder who wanted one.

-Addresses: Shows judgement and the ability to say no. Seniors who can't give this answer get filtered out.
+Addresses: Shows judgement and the ability to say no. Senior candidates who struggle with this answer often get ruled out.

 • The data that changed your mind